tj-actions/changed-files/README.md

   - Between the current pull request branch and the default branch
   - Between the last commit and the current pushed change.
 - Restrict change detection to a subset of files.
-  - Report on files that have all changed.
-  - Report on files that have at least one file change.
+  - Report on files that have at least one change.
   - Regex pattern matching on a subset of files.